- Why NOR Flash Can’t Be Replaced

 For years, it was the quiet workhorse of the semiconductor world — the chip that stores your firmware, boots your system, and then gets completely forgotten about.
 Demand was predictable.
 Pricing was stable.
 Nobody wrote breathless articles about NOR Flash shortages.

 That era is over.
 In 2026, NOR Flash — particularly Winbond’s W25Q128 — has become one of the most supply-constrained components in the electronics industry.
 And unlike cyclical semiconductor shortages that resolve in a few quarters, this one has structural roots that won’t easily unwind.
+The pattern looks a lot like the MLCC sourcing situation we wrote about earlier: a “boring” passive or memory category, sudden multi-vector demand, and a supply base that never planned for it.

 Here’s what happened, and why it matters for your production planning.